 First things first, OMG bro, what are you going to wear?
-Now, this may seem a bit silly to be discussing the latest in fashion for a weekend out in the sand dunes but packing the right clothing for a weekend off-roading at Glamis is super important and will leave you feeling way more comfortable when you go out on rides later.
+Now, this may seem a bit silly to be discussing the latest in fashion for a weekend out in the sand dunes but packing the right clothing for a weekend off-roading at Glamis Sand Dunes is super important and will leave you feeling more comfortable when you go out on rides later.

 Looking back now on my first night out in Glamis I was fashionably not prepared in the least bit.
-I knew there would be sand everywhere so I brought my mountain biking sunglasses that hug my face and normally keep the dust out of my eyes when I’m biking twenty miles an hour down mountain fire roads and get passed by a ranger in a pickup truck.
+I knew there would be sand everywhere, so I brought my mountain biking sunglasses that hug my face and normally keep the dust out of my eyes when I’m biking twenty miles an hour down mountain fire roads and get passed by a ranger in a pickup truck.
 Out here in the sand dunes of Glamis, California those sunglasses barely protected my blue eyes, and I felt like I spent a week afterward rubbing sand particles out of my corneas.
-When traveling to Glamis, California, especially if you have contact lenses like I do make sure you have a well-fitting helmet with a good quality face mask.
+When traveling to Glamis, California, especially if you have contact lenses like I do, make sure you have a well-fitting helmet with an excellent quality face mask.
 Bring eye drops with you for sure everywhere you go in Glamis if you have contact lenses just in case you do get sand in your eyes.

 When we got out on the trails, I noticed all the other girls were wearing scarves to keep the sand out of their faces and some of the guys had Buff’s covering most of their face with just their eyes visible (Under the goggles.)
 I highly recommend wearing a Buff covering most of your face.
 Bringing a lightweight scarf to wrap around your neck and shoulders helps when sand comes flying at you when out on the dunes.
 And of course, bring vats of sunscreen as you will be out in the hot desert sun most of the day.
 Bug spray is also a must-have in case the sand flies are biting.

 If you are riding dirt bikes that do not belong to you or borrowing gear to ride dirt bikes, try the gear on ahead of time.
-Our friends luckily brought a plethora of helmets, so we found some that fit but everyone’s head is different and not having a helmet that fits correctly can lead to discomfort.
+Luckily, our friends brought a plethora of helmets, so we found some that fit but everyone’s head is different and not having a helmet that fits correctly can lead to discomfort.
 The same thing is true with boots if you go out on a dirt bike ride.
-My boyfriend did not try on the borrowed boots to ride the dirt bikes before we arrived in Glamis and the boots were too small for his feet, so he had to ride in sneakers which makes it way harder to change gears while riding a dirt bike.
+My boyfriend did not try on the borrowed boots to ride the dirt bikes before we arrived in Glamis and the boots were too small for his feet, so he had to ride in sneakers which makes it harder to change gears while riding a dirt bike.
 Check equipment and gear ahead of time to make sure you have enough gear to fit your friends and family who want to go out riding.

 The law of the land… I mean sand

 Safety is so extremely important when riding at Glamis.
-People are going very fast on their sand rails and dune buggies out in these dunes, and unfortunately, accidents do happen.
+People are going amazingly fast on their sand rails and dune buggies out in these dunes, and unfortunately, accidents do happen.
 Be extra careful when out riding through the dunes of other riders coming from all directions.
 While we were vacationing in Glamis this past Thanksgiving holiday, two separate major off-road accidents were reported in local newspapers of people getting badly hurt at the dunes.
-Riding at night is way easier and safer as you can see headlights coming at you.
+Riding at night is easier and safer as you can see headlights coming at you.

 It’s a good idea to have a first aid kit on your rides just in case something terrible happens like someone rolls a dune buggy or anyone gets hurt.
 I recommend bringing Alieve and Tylenol on your trip out to the sand dunes for the weekend also as you can easily get body sore if you are not used to all this being shaken around off-roading.

-Going on a long ride with a group is a great way to spend a few hours out in the Glamis Dunes.
+Going on a long ride with a group is a wonderful way to spend a few hours out in the Glamis Dunes.
 It’s also a great idea for safety and to make sure if anyone gets stuck the buddy system is in place.
 Make sure every vehicle in the group has one person with a walkie-talkie so your group can communicate.
-This is super important if someone in your group gets stuck or if someone in your group “Has to tinkle” which happens quite often in a group of 25 people out for a long ride together.
+This is super important if someone in your group gets stuck or if someone in your group “Has to tinkle”, which happens quite often in a group of twenty-five people out for a long ride together.
 In your group of riders, find a leader who makes executive decisions for the group.
 As you travel over the dunes, know as many vehicles as possible in your group.
 There are so many different ATV’s and side by sides out in the dunes sometimes it’s easy to get lost from your original group on a busy holiday weekend.
 If someone is following you specifically on a ride, wait for them.
 We lost radio contact at the end of the night and were completely lost in one of the washes, and the driver we were following back to camp was going super-fast ahead of us.
-We had only driven the Yamaha YXZ1000 three times prior and never in the sand before so we were the newbies of the group and slowing everyone down.
-It was a real challenge at the tail end of a four-hour ride when we were exhausted to try to keep up with a veteran driver who was still driving super fast as we raced back towards camp.
+We had only driven the Yamaha YXZ1000 three times prior and never in the sand before, so we were the newbies of the group and slowing everyone down.
+It was a challenge at the tail end of a four-hour ride when we were exhausted trying to keep up with a veteran driver who was still driving super-fast as we raced back towards camp.

 Don’t go out with a group that is past your comfort level.
 Our friend in our group decided to take his dirt bike on our night ride.
 He was the only dirt bike we saw out on the dunes, and that should have been our first clue that this was not a good decision.
 He constantly fell on our ride, and the whole group ride was delayed for hours every time he went down.
 Three hours into the ride he was so tired and sore from falling that someone else in the group had to take over and ride his dirt bike back to camp.